light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 1. Better queues: you can change the order of tasks, pause/resume the queue, and don't worry closing Comfy / rebooting your PC during generations
 1. Prompt presets: save your favorite prompts in presets next to the input fields, and retrieve them in 1 click

 Don't hesitate to report any issues.
-Leave a star ⭐ on github if you like this project
+Leave a star ⭐ on GitHub if you like this project

 ## Installation